rightlit/StackGAN-rev/README.md

   - For flowers: `python misc/preprocess_flowers.py`

 **Training**
-- The steps to train a StackGAN model on the CUB dataset using our preprocessed data for birds.
+- The steps to train a StackGAN model on the CUB dataset using preprocessed data for birds.
   - Step 1: train Stage-I GAN (e.g., for 600 epochs) `python stageI/run_exp.py --cfg stageI/cfg/birds.yml --gpu 0`
   - Step 2: train Stage-II GAN (e.g., for another 600 epochs) `python stageII/run_exp.py --cfg stageII/cfg/birds.yml --gpu 1`
 - Change `birds.yml` to `flowers.yml` to train a StackGAN model on Oxford-102 dataset using our preprocessed data for flowers.
 - `*.yml` files are example configuration files for training/testing our models.
-- If you want to try your own datasets, [here](https://github.com/soumith/ganhacks) are some good tips about how to train GAN.
-Also, we encourage to try different hyper-parameters and architectures, especially for more complex datasets.

 **Pretrained Model**